 When I told sommelier Steve Tartaglia that story, he brought over a bottle of Rengo Amarone.
 I am not going to say this equals that 2003 Cesari, but it comes pretty darn close, and is an incredible value for the price!

 I’ll be honest, most good Amarones are way out of my price range.
 The reason they’re more pricey is because the process to make it is so intense and time-consuming.
 With Amarone, the grapes are not pressed immediately after harvest.
 Instead, the grapes (usually Corvina, Rondinella, and Molinara) are dried on racks for up to 5 months, losing most of their moisture and becoming almost raisins in the process.
-When the grapes are finally pressed, this unique “appassimento” process results in much more concentrated flavors, and big, powerful wine, usually running at least $40 per bottle on the low end, and more than $100 for really good ones.
-That’s why at $28 the Rengo Amarone is such a great deal!
+When the grapes are finally pressed, they are oak-aged for years before they’re finally bottled and sold.
+This unique “appassimento” process results in much more concentrated flavors, and big, powerful wine, usually running at least $50 per bottle on the low end, and more than $100 for really good ones.
+That’s why at $31 the Rengo Amarone is such a great deal!